DPhil in Engineering Science

 Do I need to contact anyone before I apply?

 Please ensure that you have researched the specialisms of the department and those of your potential supervisor(s) before making contact.
-Once you have done this, you can either contact the academic staff member directly or route your enquiry via the Admissions Administrator using the contact details provided on this page.
+You can also contact the Admissions Administrator using the contact details provided on this page if you have additional queries.

 Completing your application